Who are they?

 Simply Learning Tuition

 We have met with Simply Learning Tuition’s staff.
 In addition, 24 clients and 28 tutors have completed an on-line survey (sent to 193 clients and 114 tutors) and we have followed this up with additional short phone interviews with some of those surveyed.

 Simply Learning Tuition staff

-MD Nathaniel McCullagh failed (Nathaniel prefers ‘underperformed’) his A levels first time round, but sailed through them the second time (and went on to a viva for a first in archaeology from Durham University) because he ‘finally received brilliant teaching.’
-And it was this that made him so passionate about providing private tutoring himself, something that he did for 10 years alongside a career in the film industry, before setting up Simply Learning Tuition in 2009.
+Founder and MD Nathaniel McCullagh failed (Nathaniel prefers ‘underperformed’) his A levels first time round but sailed through them the second time (and went on to a viva for a first in archaeology from Durham University) because he ‘finally received brilliant teaching.’
+And it was this that spurred him on to become a tutor himself, which he did for 10 years alongside a career in the film industry, before setting up Simply Learning Tuition in 2009.
 Big on charm and very knowledgeable about the world of tutoring and its wider galaxy of education, also well-known in the tutor industry.
 Despite running an agency at the more expensive end, he has a sense of moral purpose and helped set up (and is a trustee of) Tutor the Nation, a campaign aimed at reducing learning gaps for disadvantaged children.
 SLT was also the first London tuition company to offer free tutoring for children of key workers delivered during Covid.

 Simply Learning Tuition money and small print

 Tutor rates range from £80 to £120 (average is £85), of which SLT takes between 20-30 per cent for commission.
 Occasionally, there are travel costs on top – at the tutor’s discretion.
 T&Cs are standard – and some flexibility about waiving cancellation fees if there’s a good reason.
 ‘They’re expensive, there’s no doubt about that – but when I’ve used other agencies to save a bit of money, I always regret it.
 They are cut above the rest,’ said one parent.